 Often, type 4 hair looks coarse with hair strands tightly packed together.
 This has led many people to believe in a common misconception that type 4 hair doesn’t grow long.

-The uniqueness in the curl patterns of type 4 hair can be bifurcated into three main subcategories differentiated by the alphabets A, B, and C. This section delves into each specifically.
+The uniqueness in the curl patterns of type 4 hair can be bifurcated into three main subcategories (like type 2 and type 3 hair) differentiated by the alphabets A, B, and C. This section delves into each specifically.

 4A Hair Type